Skip to main content

 Community Involvement

 David has been active in his church since 1979.
-He currently serves as chair of its Finance Committee.
+He currently serves as chair of its Finance and Generosity Committee.
 David has also chaired the Board of Trustees, Fellowship and Recreation Committee, the Strategic Planning Committee, and coached church league basketball for 41 years.
-He represents his church on the Charleston Church Recreation Association Board.
+He has been a board member of the Charleston Church Recreation Association for over three decades.

 David served as the chair of the Investment Subcommittee of the Presbytery of WV and is a member of the Investment Committee of the YWCA of Charleston.
 He is also a former board member of the Charleston Children’s Theatre and Daymark (serving at-risk youth).
 Additionally, David has facilitated McKinley Carter’s status as the financial services advisor to the FPC Hope Center, a non-profit whose mission is to assist young adults in successfully transitioning out of foster care.